SiddharthChillale/SiddharthChillale.github.io/content/blog/multithreading_primitives/primitives.md

     [std::atomic cppreference](https://en.cppreference.com/w/cpp/atomic/atomic)

 ## std::shared_mutex
+available in header `<mutex>`

  1. allows multiple threads shared access if are only going to read from the shared data.
 Nothing much to it, it works similar to how mutexes are supposed to work except with more flexibility than just blocking any thread.
  2. Two types of locking mechanisms are provided : `lock()` and `lock_shared()` and their corresponding unlock() calls.
     1. `lock()` allows locking the access to just readers (i.e if you are reading only from the shared data store).
-    1. `lock_shared()` allows locking the access to readers and writers (i.e if you are writing to the shared data store).
+    2. `lock_shared()` allows locking the access to readers and writers (i.e if you are writing to the shared data store).
  3. writers have exclusive access.
 When lock is acquired by writers, readers and other writers are blocked.
  4. **lock had to be released by the same thread that acquires it.**

  [std::shared_mutex cppreference](https://en.cppreference.com/w/cpp/thread/shared_mutex)

-## std::scoped_lock
+## std::scoped_lock/ std::lock_guard / std::unique_lock
+available in header `<mutex>`

- 1. provides a convenient way of owning a mutex through cpp’s RAII style. **lock is released when execution goes out of scope.**.
+ 1. All three provide a convenient way of owning a mutex through cpp’s RAII style. **lock is released when execution goes out of scope.**.
  2. This is not only to prevent developers' mistakes of forgetting to release the mutex but also to safeguard against exceptions.
- 3. can hold multiple nested mutexes.
+ 3. `std::unique_lock` enables a mutex to be moved to another structure like `std::condition_variable` (more on this later); `std::lock_guard` provides simple RAII convenience but can only use one mutex.
+If nesting multiple mutexes is what you need then `std::scoped_lock` can hold multiple nested mutexes.

     [std::scoped_lock cppreference](https://en.cppreference.com/w/cpp/thread/scoped_lock)